Trevon Allen: Professional career

 On July 10, 2020, Allen signed his first professional contract with Starogard Gdański of the Polish Basketball League.
 He averaged 19.5 points.
 5.2 rebounds and 2.8 assists per game.
 On August 9, 2021, Allen signed with Pallacanestro Cantù of the Lega Basket Serie A.

 The Basketball Tournament

 Allen joined the Peoria All-Stars in The Basketball Tournament 2020 after Vandals teammate A.J.
 Youngman asked him if he would like to play for his father, an assistant coach for the All-Stars.
 Allen scored 26 points and grabbed eight rebounds in the 80–65 opening round loss to Herd That.

+On July 31, 2024, he joined Karditsa of the Greek Basket League.

 Personal life

 Allen's father, Alan Allen, played football at Idaho and had a three-year career in the World League of American Football.
 His mother Sonya Samuels Allen is a Nez Perce tribal housing official, and she enrolled her son in the Confederated Tribes of the Umatilla Indian Reservation.
 Allen's younger brother Tru is the all-time leading scorer at Clarkston High School and committed to play for Northwest Nazarene.